 The Board has the responsibility to evaluate the request for accommodation and will approve, deny or suggest alternative accommodations.
 The Board will evaluate each request on an individual case-by-case basis.
 Primary consideration shall be given to the request of the candidate with disabilities.
-The Board may consider a candidate's history of accommodation in reaching its determination of reasonableness of the requested accommodation in relation to currently identified impact of the disability.
+The Board may consider an candidate's history of accommodation in reaching its determination of reasonableness of the requested accommodation in relation to currently identified impact of the disability.

 The candidate is responsible for having the evaluator send to the Board the documentation specified in III.
 C. which describes in detail the disability and how the disability affects the candidate's ability to demonstrate his or her aptitude and achievement in the format(s) in which the examination is given.
 The cost of providing this information is the candidate's responsibility.
-A member of the Board's staff (analyst) will review and evaluate the request.
+A member of the Board's staff (analyst) will review and evaluate the request within 30 days after the final filing date for the examination for which the candidate applied.
 The analyst shall verify that the request is completed correctly and that appropriate verification is provided.